AmpersandTarski/prototype/doc/file-system.md

 Other methods of the file system interface include `put()`, `has()`, `listContents()` and others.
 For API documentation see: https://flysystem.thephpleague.com/v1/docs/usage/filesystem-api/

 ## Using another file system implementation
 By default a 'Local' file system adapter is added to the AmpersandApp.
-This read/writes files to the '`./data`' folder.
+This read/writes files to the data directory.

 If you want to use another file system adapter you can use the setter method during bootstrap phase of the application.
 E.g. to use a SFTP file system: